WHEN IT’S TIME TO SAY GOODBYE...

 Cats & Dogs up to 44 lbs

 Dr. Meyer or Dr. Bolch will guide your pet’s final goodbye in a caring and unhurried way.
 Afterward, she will take your pet with her.
 Your pet will be cremated privately and the ashes will be returned in your choice of a cedar or rosewood box.
-A framed, clay pawprint is available at additional cost ($45).
+A framed, clay paw print is available at additional cost ($55).

 IN-HOME EUTHANASIA +

 Dogs 45 to 100 lbs*

 Dr. Meyer or Dr. Bolch will guide your dog's final goodbye in a caring and unhurried way.
 Afterward, she will take your dog with her.
-Your dog will be cremated privately and the ashes will be returned to you in a cedar or rosewood box.
-A framed, clay pawprint is available at additional cost ($45).
+Your dog will be cremated privately and the ashes will be returned in your choice of a cedar or rosewood box.
+A framed, clay paw print is available at additional cost ($55).

 IN-HOME EUTHANASIA + COMMUNAL CREMATION

 Cats & Dogs up to 100 lbs*

 Dr. Meyer or Dr. Bolch will guide your pet’s final goodbye in a caring and unhurried way.
 Afterward, she will take your pet with her.
 Your pet will be cremated with other pets.
 The combined ashes will be scattered in the apple orchard next door.
-A framed, clay pawprint is available at additional cost ($45).
+A framed, clay paw print is available at additional cost ($55).

 IN-HOME EUTHANASIA ONLY